qudoki/employee-directory/README.md

  - [Deployed Application](<insert link here>)🚧

 ### Description:
 This application creates a employee directory with React.
 With the application's UI broken into components, management of component states, and responses to user events, a user can view my entire employee directory at once so that they can have quick access to non-sensitive employee information.
 By default, a complete table of employees renders on the home page.
-The user can sort the table by age, or filter the users by Last Name with a search functionality.
+The user can sort the table by category, or filter the users by name with a live search functionality.

 ## API
 [Random User API](https://randomuser.me/)